8 Best IT CV Examples & Samples for Information Technology Jobs

 Why this CV works

-• When writing a CV to help you secure that highly appealing IT director role, make the most of the reverse chronological format to demonstrate how you’re consistently at the top of your game, even when the role requires you to take on more responsibilities.
+• When writing a CV to help you secure that highly desirable IT director role, make full use of the reverse chronological format to demonstrate how you’re consistently performing at your best, even when the role requires you to take on additional responsibilities, and make it easier for the recruiter to follow your career progression.

 View more IT director CVs >